-- pants: black twill - walking shorts: black twill.
+- · pants: black twill - walking shorts: black twill.
 Shorts for girls may not extend more than 4 inches above the knee.
 Should the shorts extend more than 4 inches above the knee, your daughter will be issued a warning, and the length of the shorts will have to be corrected within one week from the date the warning is issued.
-If the short length is not corrected in the time frame given the shorts will be confiscated and the privilege of wearing shorts to school relinquished for the students remaining time at BMHS.

-- BMHS skirt: the uniform skirt length may not extend more than 4 inches above the knee.
+If the short length is not corrected in the time frame given the shorts will be confiscated and the privilege of wearing shorts to school relinquished for the students remaining time at BMHS. - BMHS skirt: the uniform skirt length may not extend more than 4 inches above the knee.
 Should the skirt extend more than 4 inches, your daughter will be issued a warning, and the hem of the skirt will have to be corrected within one week from the date the warning is issued.
 If the skirt length is not corrected in the time frame given the skirt will be confiscated and the privilege of wearing a uniform skirt to school relinquished for the students remaining time at BMHS.
-Black opaque tights may be worn with skirts.
-If footless tights are worn under the uniform skirt then it is required for students to wear socks over them. - shirts/blouses: white oxford, short sleeve or long sleeve, with BMHS logo - polo shirt: white/grey/black knit, short sleeve or long sleeve, with BMHS logo - vest: black/grey with BMHS logo - jackets: (these are the only three options) windshirt (black) or polar fleece (grey or black) jacket or zippered jacket (black) with BMHS logo
+Black opaque tights may be worn with skirts. - shirts/blouses: white oxford, short sleeve or long sleeve, with BMHS logo - polo shirt: white/grey/black knit, short sleeve or long sleeve, with BMHS logo - vest: black/grey with BMHS logo - jackets: (these are the only three options) windshirt (black) or polar fleece (grey or black) jacket or zippered jacket (black) with BMHS logo

 FOOTWEAR: Athletic shoes, dress, or casual shoe with closed toe and heel are allowed.
 House shoes or moccasins are not considered shoes and are not acceptable.
-Shoes and matching solid color black, white, or gray socks or stockings are to be worn at all times.
+Shoes must be worn at all times.
 Any non-athletic shoe that extends above the ankle is considered a boot e.g. military boots, construction boots.
 Boots are prohibited.